Acer Chromebook Spin 713

 The Acer Chromebook Spin 713 represents a thoughtful evolution from its predecessor, the Spin 13, with approximately 50% smaller display bezels that allow for a more compact overall footprint while maintaining that productivity-friendly 13.5-inch screen size.
 The aluminum lid and bottom panel provide structural rigidity and a premium feel, though the plastic keyboard deck keeps weight manageable at 3.2 pounds.
 The MIL-STD 810G certification is not just marketing speak.
 This Chromebook is engineered to withstand drops from four feet onto a hard surface and can handle 130 pounds of downward pressure on the closed lid, making it genuinely suitable for the rigors of daily commutes, coffee shop work sessions, and classroom use.

 The 360-degree convertible hinge operates smoothly and holds the display securely at any angle, whether you are using it in traditional laptop mode, tent mode for presentations, or fully folded as a tablet for note-taking with a USI stylus.
 One clever design detail that reviewers praised is the strategic placement of the power button between the volume rocker and USB-C ports on the side, which prevents accidental shutdowns when you are plugging in accessories.
 The backlit keyboard offers satisfying travel and tactile feedback that makes extended typing sessions comfortable, while the Gorilla Glass trackpad is large, responsive, and handles multi-finger gestures without issue.
-Chrome Unboxed’s Robby Payne described the trackpad as “as good as they get” in their in-depth review.
+Chrome Unboxed's Robby Payne called it a "massive all gorilla glass trackpad that has been wonderful to use" in their in-depth review.

 Port selection on the Spin 713 is genuinely impressive for a thin-and-light Chromebook of this era.
 You get a full-size HDMI Type-A port that eliminates the need for dongles when connecting to external displays, one USB 3.0 Type-A port for legacy peripherals, two USB-C ports supporting charging and DisplayPort output, a microSD card slot for expandable storage, and a combo audio jack.
 WiFi 6 and Bluetooth 5.0 ensure fast wireless connectivity, though there is no Ethernet port for those who need wired networking.
 A USB Ethernet adapter can fill that gap via the USB-A port.
 The lack of Thunderbolt is the main port-related compromise, but at this price point, that is an understandable tradeoff.